 School/College

 Many young people with diabetes enjoy sport and some participate at a highly competitive level.
-With careful planning and monitoring of blood glucose levels, insulin doses and food sporting performance can be optimized.
-For further information visit www.runsweet.com
+With careful planning and monitoring of blood glucose levels, insulin doses and food, sporting performance can be optimized.
+For further information visit the Digibete app or www.runsweet.com

 Alcohol